fluree/docs.flur.ee/src/content/docs/identity/signatures.md

 ```

 ### Signed Transactions
-If `fdb-group-open-api` is set to true, then you do not need to sign your transactions.
+If `fdb-api-open` is set to true, then you do not need to sign your transactions.
 Each database comes with a default auth record, which is either provided by you or automatically generated (see [config options](/docs/getting-started/installation#config-options)).
-If `fdb-group-open-api` is set to true, then all transactions submitted to `/transact` will be signed with this default private key unless otherwise specified.
+If `fdb-api-open` is set to true, then all transactions submitted to `/transact` will be signed with this default private key unless otherwise specified.

 All signed transactions need to be submitted to the [`/command` endpoint](/api/downloaded-endpoints/overview).
-Transactions can be sent to the `/command` endpoint, regardless of whether `fdb-group-open-api` is true or not.
+Transactions can be sent to the `/command` endpoint, regardless of whether `fdb-api-open` is true or not.
 All transactions submitted will be attributed to the auth record that signs the transactions, not the default auth record (if there is one).

 The `/command` endpoint takes a map with two keys: